For 4 years old

 This program is specially designed for the 4-year-olds to develop their understanding of common concepts and programming in robotics.
 The objectives are to:

-establish a good spatial perception using their body-facing in relation to position (forward/ back/ right & left).
+establish a good spatial perception using their egocentric coordinates (forward/ back/ right & left).
 This foundation builds-up their clarity in commanding the robot’s movement

 establish the foundation in programming